-Proposed City Plan 2030 Policy 16 promotes a focus on housing-led, high-density To development but that this should also contain a mix of uses in recognition of the area still being an Area of Economic Importance in City estimated at around 10,950 residential units.
+Proposed City Plan 2030 Policy 16 promotes a focus on housing-led, high-density development but that this should also contain a mix of uses in recognition of the area still being an Area of Economic Importance in City Plan.
+The overall potential for housing is estimated at around 10,950 residential units.
 These include: -